-In part 1 of this blog, we looked at the disruption in business brought on by COVID-19 and talked about how data analytics was the one scientific response available to tackle these challenges.
-In this blog, we will discuss how your business can use data analytics to not only endure the economic downturn caused by the pandemic, but also how to bounce back after.
+In this blog, we will discuss how your business can use data analytics not only to endure the economic downturn caused by the pandemic, but also to bounce back afterward.

 The Tools For Implementing Data Analytics